 Retail price AC power supply in 1998 in the Netherlands – 1590 euro

 Pictured on top of a Synergy 2i preamp.
 According to many people, myself included, this is one of the world’s best phono preamps.
 Sadly no longer made and rarely found on the second-hand market, this phono preamp also needs either a synergy or coherence to supply power or make use of the even more rare separate Cadence AC power supply.

 Above: the Cadence together with the optionally available power supply.
 This supply looks precisely like the Synergy power supply, minus the display and related electronics.
 Inside it is almost identical.

 Adding the optional power supply to a Cadence and Synergy preamp

 This is something that is not absolutely necessary since the Synergy power supply has two power outlets to feed not only the Synergy preamp itself but also the Cadence.
 But the opportunity was there and I had a listen.
 It turned out that the addition of the extra power supply, feeding the Cadence, leaving the Synergy power supply to feed only the Synergy preamp, made for a big increase in sound quality.
 Even though the supply is similar to the one inside the Synergy power supply, soundwise it does make a large difference, making the sound more open, fuller and more colorful, but whether this is only due to the power supply itself or has to do with the DC cables, placement and power cables and where they plug into the extension block is the question.

 Inside the Cadence

 Above: one of the latest Cadence units inside.

-Above: This is the only occassion that I saw gold-plated Burr Brown opams inside highend audio equipment!
+Above: This is the only occasion that I saw gold-plated Burr Brown opamps inside high-end audio equipment!
 These are the pick of the crop.